veselyn/veselyn.github.io/index.md

 engineering but I'm comfortable working across the stack.

 I care about making it easier for engineers to do their best work.
-That’s why I build tools and platforms that help teams ship better software, faster, and with more confidence.
+That’s why I build tools and platforms that help teams ship better software --- faster, and with more confidence.

-Having worked across the stack, I know what engineers need --- simplicity, fast feedback loops, and smooth developer workflows.
+Having worked across the stack, I understand what engineers need: simplicity, fast feedback loops, and smooth developer workflows.